 We want developers to create compelling user experiences, but we also want the Nest service and devices to always be available for the user.
-Integrations that make a large number of requests in a given period of time can impact service and device availability, so the Smart Device Management (SDM) API applies rate limits.
+Integrations that make a large number of requests in a given period of time can impact service and device availability, so the SDM API applies rate limits.
 Rate limiting restricts the number of API calls for a given time period and prevents overutilization of resources.

 Limits by environment

 All projects begin in the Sandbox environment.
 The Sandbox is intended for evaluation of the SDM API and personal use, and limits are restricted accordingly.
 Environments with larger user bases, such as Commercial Development , have different limits.